-Have you been twiddling with your thumbs trying to find something to do during lockdown?
-What about transforming your spare room into a games room which you can enjoy with your friends and family when the lockdown restrictions are lifted?
+Have you ever thought about transforming your spare room into a games room which you can enjoy with your friends and family?
 Sounds great, right?

 And if you live with family, even better – transforming a room into a games room will be the perfect activity to do altogether.
 But how to do it?
 And can you do it on a budget?
 These are all great questions and the answers are… yes and yes!